chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 ## Undeploying application with dependencies

-It is possible to undeploy an application with all of its direct or transient dependencies.
-To achieve this, enable `undeployDependencies` in **Deployment Properties**.
-If this flag is not set, the application will be undeployed but its dependencies will remain deployed.
+When undeploying an application, you can also automatically undeploy all of its direct or transient dependencies.
+To do so, enable the **Undeploy Dependencies** option in the deployment properties.
+If this option is not enabled, the application will be undeployed, but its dependencies will remain deployed.

+**Note:** Dependent applications will be undeployed even if they were originally deployed manually.